ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

     ## [1] 100

-### List the variables (you can also use the Global Environment pane in RStudio for this)
+### List the variables

+Hint: You can also use the Global Environment pane in RStudio for extracting this information

 ``` r
 ls() # to see what variables you have so far
 ```

-    ## [1] "aa"   "ages" "df"   "ncsv" "No"   "tcsv" "var1" "VAR1" "Yes"
+    ##  [1] "aa"   "ages" "ca"   "df"   "ia"   "ia1"  "M"    "ncsv" "No"   "ra"
+    ## [11] "tcsv" "var1" "VAR1" "Yes"

 ``` r
 list.files()  # to see the list of files